 NB: It is important that you always keep your system up to date for security and performance reasons.

-The following technique that involves using the Carbon Copy Cloner and VMware Fusion software seems to work in eliminating the error under discussion.
+One possible technique involves using software like Carbon Copy Cloner and VMware Fusion, which some users have reported as effective in addressing this error.
 Carbon Copy Cloner is a special kind of backup app that can copy the entire operating system and files onto a bootable device, while VMware Fusion is a software hypervisor that allows Intel-based Macs to run other operating systems like Windows and Linux virtually.
 These software tools can be combined to overcome the “Computer is missing a firmware partition” error.
 The following is how it is done:

 - Install VMware Fusion on your Mac.